stathissideris/ditaa/README.md

 1. Simply for hack value.
 I wanted to know if/how it could be done and how easily.
-2. Aesthetic reasons and legacy formats: there are several old FAQs with ascii diagrams lying out there.
+2. Aesthetic reasons and legacy formats: there are several old FAQs with ASCII diagrams lying out there.
 At this time and age ascii diagrams make my eyes hurt due to their ugliness. ditaa can be used to convert them to something nicer.
 Although ditaa would not be able to convert all of them (due to differences in drawing 'style'